Abhinav-Pollepalli/SkillForge/README.md

 SkillForge is a full-stack application with three core services:

 * **Frontend** – React + TypeScript SPA served behind Nginx
-* **Backend** – FastAPI API responsible for auth, curriculum generation, and persistence
+* **Backend** – FastAPI API responsible for authentication, curriculum generation, and persistence
 * **Database** – PostgreSQL for users, curriculum history, saved state, and generation tracking

 ### Auth Flow

 1. User signs in with Google
-2. Frontend sends Google credential to the backend
+2. Frontend sends the Google credential to the backend
 3. Backend verifies the Google ID token
 4. Backend finds or creates the user in PostgreSQL
 5. Backend issues a JWT